OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 jstring     (*NewStringUTF)(JNIEnv*, const char*);
 ```

+The function expects two arguments: The JNIEnv pointer (already in R0) and a String pointer.
+Next, the current value of PC is added to R1, resulting in the absolute address of the static string "Hello from C++" (PC + offset).

 ```
 ADD  R1, PC
 ```

+Finally, the program executes a branch instruction to the NewStringUTF function pointer loaded into R2:

 ```
 BX   R2
 ```

 When this function returns, R0 contains a pointer to the newly constructed UTF string.
-This is already the final return value, so R0 is simply left unchanged and the function ends.
+This is the final return value, so R0 is left unchanged and the function ends.

+We've now covered the basics of static analysis on Android.
+Of course, the only way to *really* learn it is hands-on experience: Start by building your own projects in Android Studio and observing how your code gets translated to bytecode and native code, and have a shot at our cracking challenges.
+In the real world - especially when reversing more complex apps or malware - you'll find that pure static analysis is very difficult.
+Observing and manipulating an app during runtime makes it much, much easier to decipher its behaviour.
+Next, we'll have a look at dynamic analysis methods that help you do just that.

 #### Debugging and Tracing